unisonweb/unisonweb-org/src/data/transcripts/ability-tutorial.md

 So the abilities used by the computation are being transformed step-by-step as follows: `{Store Nat}`, then `{Store Nat, Log}`, then `{Log}`, then `{}`.

-> Note we can't just say `handle storeProxyLog print in k Store.get` in the `get` branch: then the `Store.get` would end up being handled by `storeProxyLog`, instead of passed out to the next `Store` handler.
+> Note we can't just say `handle k Store.get with storeProxyLog print` in the `get` branch: then the `Store.get` would end up being handled by `storeProxyLog`, instead of passed out to the next `Store` handler.

 Note how, if we wanted it to, `storeProxyLog` would be able to *change* the `v` value that `storeHandler` stores on a `put`, and the value that gets given to the computation on a `get`.